This post is also available in: Italiano (Italian)

 You can take a break in a hut where you can buy their delicious cheese and end your walk in a hut at high altitude under the curious gaze of a marmot among the most beautiful edelweiss, a flower to be respected and which is forbidden to seize.

-Now let’s talk about the Haflinger Horse
+Thank you and now let’s talk about the Haflinger Horse and if…

 The Haflinger Horse originates, and is linked to South Tyrol, and the breed has taken its name from Hafling (Avelengo), the town near Merano and the name Avelignese is only the Italianization of the name.